aproposts/PS-Profile/ReadMe.md

   prompt and if the terminal supports ANSI control characters, it is stylized to reduce visual prominence.
 - If the PowerShell session is running in an Administrator context, `"$env:username@"` is prepended to the path as a reminder that commands will be run in that context.
-- If the prompt will exceed half the width of the terminal, the path will be truncated while retaining context.
+- If the prompt will exceed half the width of the terminal, the path will be truncated as necessary while retaining context.
 - If the terminal supports ANSI control characters, the posh-git module has been imported, and the current location is a Git repository, the Git status will be appended to the path.